iahmadhabibx/personal-projects/README.md

   Added categorical and custom limit based multiple choice questions with various categories.<br/>
 4: Rock Paper Scissor<br/>
   Implemented weak AI rock paper scissor, where you play with system and scores are counted on scoreboard. <br/>
+5: Password generator<br/>
+  Generate random passwords with mix characters of your choice.
+In case of success or error, get a notificaton popup as well